 To mimic such carts of old, and to increase both mobility and stability, many of these units have at least one set of very large wheels.
 These make it possible to move them across all types of terrain.
 Further improving stability, many will have a wheelbarrow-like design, with legs on one side and wheels on the other.

-A stand is larger than a cart and offers more room for merchandising and holding food, but is typically only large enough for one operator to complete restocking as needed.
+A stand is larger than a food cart and offers more room for merchandising and holding food, but is typically only large enough for one operator to complete restocking as needed.
 These will often have merchandising graphics to advertise your products and shelves for holding individual items.
 Many are electrically powered, allowing them to hold foods like soups, hot syrups, and sauces.

 Since these are not meant to be mobile in the way that carts are, they typically only have small casters that should not be moved over uneven surfaces.
 However, they do make it possible to move the stand to another part of your serving area or to clean under it.